 I don't have a bachelor's degree.
 Can I still be a student at AMBS?

 Students must hold a BA degree or equivalent to enter the MATPS program.
 A limited number of students who do not hold a BA degree or equivalent who meet certain requirements may be admitted to the MDiv or MACF degrees.
 Students may contact the admissions office for details.

 Admission to the MDiv or MACF without an undergraduate degree requires petition to the Admissions and Assessment Committee by the faculty adviser or program director, successful completion of Leadership Education in Anabaptist Perspective (LEAP), at least twelve hours of study in on-campus or hybrid courses, and successfully meeting other requirements for candidacy.

 Students without an undergraduate degree should consult with the financial aid office about eligibility for Federal Stafford Loans.

 May I visit the campus?

 Visiting AMBS is one of the best ways to evaluate a seminary's academic programs.
-Arrangements made in advance with the Admissions Office will facilitate opportunities during your visit to meet with an admissions counselor, attend classes, worship in chapel and meet with faculty and students.
-AMBS invites all who are interested in or curious about seminary study to come to our open house event, which is scheduled various times each year.
-Learn more about how you can experience our learning community in our visit AMBS area.
+If you contact the Admissions Office in advance, we can arrange for opportunities for you to meet with meet with faculty and students, attend classes, worship in chapel and meet with an admissions counselor.
+Find out more about how you can experience our learning community in our visit AMBS area.